wezm/read-rust/content/rust2018/index.md

 <a name="posts"></a>
 ## Posts

+{{ site.data.rust.posts | size }} posts have been made by the Rust community
+so far:

 <ul>
 {% for post in site.data.rust.posts %}
   <li><a href="{{ post.url }}">{{ post.title }}</a> by {{ post.author_name }}</li>